 Making the Creamy Sauce

 In the same skillet, lower the heat to medium.
 Pour in 1 cup of heavy cream.
 Stir gently as you add 1/2 cup of grated Parmesan cheese.
 Mix until the cheese melts and forms a creamy sauce.
 Let it simmer for about 3-5 minutes.
 This will help the sauce thicken.
 If it gets too thick, you can add some of that reserved pasta water.
 Finally, add the cooked shrimp back into the skillet along with the pasta.
 Toss everything together to coat it well in the creamy sauce.
 Serve it warm and enjoy this delightful dish.
-For the complete recipe, refer to the Full Recipe section.

 Tips & Tricks